 – Handles any kind of claims or disputes that may arise.

-- Follow the project after closeout till finishing the warranty period.
+– Follow the project post closeout till finishing the warranty period.

 Now after finishing the main project management role we move into a wider look at the project management team as one unit.
-In the next part, you will find out how to deal with the management team as a whole and what practices you need to adapt to increase the efficiency and productivity of your project.
+Either your job is coordinator, manager or any other construction related jobs, in the next part, you will find out how to deal with the management team as a whole, and what practices you need to adapt to increase the efficiency and productivity of your project.

 To build a construction management team means that you are going to involve a large number of people with different backgrounds and with different capabilities within the same working environment.
-The structure of the project team tends to change throughout the project duration which increases the challenge of this mission.
+The structure of the project team tends to change throughout the project duration which increases the challenge of this job.
 The question is how to build a unified and integrated management team that can work independently on the highest productivity levels.
-First, it is important that roles and responsibilities are clearly defined in the kick-off meeting.
+First, it is important that roles and jobs descriptions are clearly defined in the kick-off meeting coupled with demonstrating the firm’s policy and terms.
 This is usually displayed in a matrix that includes all project members with their roles assigned next to their names.
-Second, facilitate effective communication between all the team members to assure that they are all connected to each other.
-The third part is to put a strategy for managing and increasing your team efficiency including the main practices you need to follow to unify their working target in the project.
+Second, one of the main pillars a team depend on is exchanging experience, that’s the optimal way to avoid post execution problems.
+Third, facilitate effective communication between all the team members to assure that they are all connected to each other using a more updatable tool than email.
+The fourth part is to put a strategy for managing and increasing your team efficiency including the main practices you need to follow to unify their working target in the project.
 These practices may include:

 – Define the target goal of the project.